MattBidewell/nodejsByExample/README.md

 # Contribution

-I'm open to contributions, raise an MR or an issue if you have any suggestions.
+I'm open to all contributions, please see [contribution guide](https://github.com/MattBidewell/nodejsByExample/blob/main/docs/contribution.md) for more information.

 # Thanks